Sheepolution/how-to-love/book/chapter21.md

 ![](/images/book/21/coin_grower.gif)

 Now we can move around and pick up coins.
 Nice!
-But before we go over to saving and loading, let's make a few more changes.
+But before we start saving and loading, let's make a few more changes.

-If restart the game a few times you might notice that even though the circles are positioned randomly, they are always on the same random spot.
+If you restart the game a few times you might notice that even though the circles are positioned randomly, they are always on the same random spot.

 To fix this we can use `math.randomseed()`.
 The random numbers you generate are based on a number, which we call the *seed*.
 And because we don't change the seed you always get the same random positions.
-The advantage seeds is that they are a key to a certain randomness, which you could save and share.
+The advantage of seeds is that they are a key to a certain randomness, which you could save and share.
 With Minecraft for example, you can share the seed that was used to generate a world, and other people can use it to get the same generated world.

 So what number do we use as our seed?
 Because if we were to do `math.randomseed(123)`, the game would still have the same number.
 We need a number that is unique every time we start the game.
 And for that we can use `os.time()`.
 This is a Lua function that gives you the time of your operation system to the second.
 That's 86400 unique numbers a day!